 The Foundation has continued to lend from the equity that had been built up over the years.
 The Foundation's ability to do so was more restricted and it has been decided to focus future lending to the development and support of Assemblies only.

-- For more details or for an application form for a mortgage advance, please contact Tony Harvey our Secretary.
+For more details or for an application form for a mortgage advance, please contact John Robinson our Secretary.

 We have an information sheet for churches.
 Each sets out more detail on our loans and loan criteria.
 Please view or download these documents.

 You can also download an application form for a church or institution mortgage advance.

 Stewards' Foundation is no longer receiving funds for investment.

 Executive Committee & Members List

 The Trust and Foundation are separate legal entities having different functions.
 However, the two entities are very closely linked using the same Membership and Executive Committee.
 The day-to-day administrative work is conducted by the Executive Committee.
 This Committee is typically comprised of experienced professionals including lawyers, accountants, business consultants and others from commercial background.
 They meet quarterly.
 A full list of the current Executive Committee is listed below.